ethz-asl/nbvplanner/README.md

 apt-get install ros-<distro>-octomap-*
 ```

-To be able to run the planner in the simulation environment, also clone the rotors rep:
+To be able to run the planner in the simulation environment, also clone the rotors repo:
 ```sh
 git clone https://github.com/ethz-asl/rotors.git
 ```